maximvoven/Hydrophone-Amplifier-Oizys/README.md

 Copyright (c) 2020 Maxim Vovenko

-Software is hereby stated to be any and all digital files needed to produce a physical product as described by these digital files.
+Software is hereby defined to be any and all digital files needed to produce a physical copy of the design as described by these digital files as well as any physical designs produced utilizing the original files.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal